support@meisterdrucke.com · 0043 4257 29415

 Cultural Circles

 Allegory of Fury.
 With a Blindfold, She Throws a Beam of Different Kinds of Weapons to Mark Her Triumph in War, Massacres, and Fights.
 Engraving in 'Iconologie oder Ideen aus dem Gebiete der Leidenschaften und Allegorien'. by Austrian School.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 Private Collection / Bridgeman Images